 I became aware of the importance of what we learn within our family and how it influences our development.
 We all carry all our strengths and vulnerabilities from when we were young.

 I became an artist, painting “stories” about what it means to be human and the connection between ourselves and others.
 And I became a therapist, to understand those stories in a different way.

-I know that by increasing our joy and energy and resolving some of our past and present hurts as human beings is very empowering.
-By being compassionate towards ourselves, facing our fears and increasing our courage, we can make the important changes in our lives that bring us more peace.
+I know that by increasing joy and energy and resolving past and present hurts can be very empowering.
+By being compassionate towards ourselves, facing our fears and increasing our courage, we can make the important changes that bring us more peace.

 For more than 30 years, I have been helping people express their concerns, gain insight and increase their motivation to make significant changes.
 Having worked in a variety of behavioral health settings including private practice, health care and community organizations, I am committed to supporting people through difficult situations and times of crisis.

 My focus is to help individuals and their families find hope, increase their resiliency and persevere when there may not be easy answers.
 Having support, information and the tools to work with create change.